bigcommerce/dev-docs/docs/msf/msf-app-compatibility.md

 Ensure that your app's settings acknowledge multiple storefronts and convey that understanding to the merchant or authorized user.
 Your app's features should work with any subset of a merchant's channels, including a single channel, some of their channels, or across all the channels in their store.

 In testing, make sure that users can install and load the app in a store with multiple BigCommerce storefront channels.
-Use [Channels API](/api-reference/store-management/channels) to work with basic data about the store's channels.
+Use the [Channels API](/api-reference/store-management/channels) to work with basic data about the store's channels.
 Use the [Sites API](/api-reference/store-management/sites) to work with the channels' sites.

 ## Reading from and writing to multiple channels